Meet the People Behind the Montrose LandxSea Film Fest

 David Paton, Chair, The Montrose Playhouse SCIO

 David is a dedicated community leader and long-serving associate director at Crawford Architecture.
 As the founder and Chair of the Montrose Playhouse SCIO, he played a key role in transforming the town’s old swimming pool into a community-owned cinema.
-A driving force behind the Montrose Music Festival (MoFest), Scotland’s largest free music festival, David was honored as Montrose Citizen of the Year in 2014.
+A driving force behind the Montrose Music Festival (MoFest), Scotland’s largest free music festival, David was honoured as Montrose Citizen of the Year in 2014.
+He is integral to the town's current ProMo: Montrose Development & Improvement SCIO regeneration efforts.
 His leadership, community focus, and design expertise make him an invaluable asset to the LandxSea team.
-David produces the festival's eye-catching posters and graphic materials, as well as organising the lively Eco Fair on the Mall.
+He also designed our brilliant logo!

 Claire Carle, Operations Manager